teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/relion.md

 :width: 300px
 ```

 When ready, click on `EXPORT`.
-To prepare the directory structure for relion, we will choose to put the output `.star` file inside a new `root/relion` folder and call it `subtomograms_5Apx.star`.
+To prepare the directory structure for relion, we will choose to put the output `.star` file inside a new `relion` folder in the project root directory, and call it `subtomograms_5Apx.star`.

 ## 3D auto-refine in RELION